Levik931/quiz-models/assignment.md

       -                                                    <!-- response -->

-1. A 'Universal Computer' is a abstract machine based upon the Turing Machine.
+1. A 'Universal Computer' is an abstract machine based upon the Turing Machine.
 This computer has a standardized control program to manage the underlying finite state machine.
 (This control program is akin to the computer firmware).
 Two other programs are placed on the tape.
 What are these two other programs:
   1.                                                      <!-- response -->
   1.                                                      <!-- response -->